-While our current macOS native version performed well, we needed to prioritize content organization, the learning experience, and our hypothesis on gamification.
+While our current macOS native version performed well, we needed to prioritize content organization and the overall learning experience.
 We also had to be mindful for 3 different user types created from previous pivots and their experience when migrating to our new platform.

 Our goal was to declutter design flows that performed under par with our current version, and double down on a few key features that enhanced the learning experience.
-We needed to make it easy for our current users to understand while maintaining conversion rates for new users.
+We needed to make it easy for our current users to understand our new platform while maintaining conversion rates for new users.
 Our project timeline from design to launch was four months.

 Optimizing the Learning Experience

 We started with the largest use case and reassessed how our students were jumping back in to their lessons.
 Users had to go through 2 screens to continue their courses upon launch, while having to process advertisements for new courses, and possibly being distracted with other courses they were also enrolled in.

 To Continue Learning: Recently played menu item (Left), Recently played screen (Center), Video Player (Right)

 The final new layout checked every box on our list.
 Students could automatically pick up where they left off on their courses upon launch.
 No additional screens or clicks were needed to jump back into their courses, and users easily understood the context in which the information was presented.

-They also had visibility to other courses in the left most panel, so switching context to a new course became secondary and less distracting.
+Users had visibility to other courses in the left most panel, so switching context to a new course became secondary and less distracting.
 By rearranging our layout, student questions on where to find new courses and lessons decreased by 60%.

 A Clear Path to Success

 To keep students on track and continuously learning, we wanted their journey to be at the forefront at all times.
 Upon launch they were able to visually see their path to completion, rather than jumping into the video player screen to view the lesson list and be reminded of their progress.

 Screen Real Estate - Learning to Code

 The majority of our students were learning on a laptop with no external monitor, causing them to vocalize their need for Picture in Picture (PIP).
-While we shipped an update with PIP implemented, the process to use it was cumbersome in the context of managing the app, an IDE, and the PIP window.
+While we shipped an update with PIP for our macOS version, the process to use it was cumbersome in the context of managing the app, an IDE, and the PIP window.